-To view the contents of a text file, you can open it in an editor.
+To view the contents of a text file, you can open it in an editor such as gedit.
 However, for short files, it is often more convenient to use the more command.

 more foo

 To move or rename a file, type